murger/room-manager/README.md

 We've opt'ed for a simple look in order to blend in, light mode (white background) denotes the room is available, displaying the room's title in the middle and how long till the next meeting.
-Dark mode signifies the room is currently occupied.
+Dark mode signifies the room is occupied, displaying the current event title and a remainder.

 <img src="https://s15.postimg.cc/yrktdnh2z/room-manager.png" width="420">

 ## Run it

-We're using [Parcel](https://parceljs.org/) to bundle the project, in order to run it with the built-in mockup data, use the command `npm run dev`.
-Ff you'd rather test it through the API,  use `npm run stage`.
+We're using [Parcel](https://parceljs.org/) to bundle the project, have a `npm i` to get the dependencies first, then in order to run it with the built-in mockup data, use the command `npm run dev`.
+If you'd rather test it through the API, use `npm run stage`.

 You may find room details within `src/index.js` where `id` is the calendar ID of the room and `title` is the display name.
 We've kept these hardcoded rather than